White-Whale-Defi-Platform/white-whale-core/README.md

 ## Getting started

-To get started with `migaloo-core`, we encourage you to go through our [contributing guide](./CONTRIBUTING.md) to see the different ways to contribute to the project.
+To get started with `migaloo-core`, please go through the [contributing guide](./CONTRIBUTING.md) to see the different ways to contribute to the project.

 ## Resources